-- 1. Unsealed envelope which has Respondent's identifying information:

-- Organizational Experience and Capabilities Proposal

-- Operational Documents

-- Due Diligence Requirements

-- Indirect Cost Rate Proposal

-- 2. Sealed Envelope that does not identify the Respondent by name and is assigned a ten-digit alpha-numeric code by the Respondent: - Technical Proposal Narrative, to include MOUs - Budget Narrative - Performance - 3.
-Sealed envelope which has Respondent's identifying information: Identifying Data Cover Sheet (Attachment A).
+- 1. Unsealed envelopes that has the respondent's identifying information: - Organizational Experience and Capabilities Proposal - Operational Documents - Due Diligence Requirements - Indirect Cost Rate Proposal - 2.
+Sealed envelopes that does not identify the respondent by name and is assigned a ten-digit alpha-numeric code by the respondent are as follows: - Technical Proposal Narrative, to include MOUs

+- Budget Narrative - Performance - 3.
+Sealed envelope that has the respondent's identifying information is as follows: - Identifying Data Cover Sheet (Attachment A).

-All proposals must be typed in 12 point font, Times New Roman, one (1) inch margins (top, bottom, left and right), and must be printed in black ink.
+All proposals must be typed in 12 point, Times New Roman font with one (1) inch margins (top, bottom, left, and right), and must be printed in black ink.

 Proposals must be submitted in the legal name of the organization.
-Proposals should not be submitted in the name of a project.
+Proposals shall not be submitted in the name of a project.
 The SFWIB will only contract with the legal entity named in the proposal.